Noxsios/Simple-Network-Template/README.md

 > sample `variables.csv` and `template.txt` located in [sample](./sample)

-1. Create a templates folder, ie `$HOME/network-templates`
+1. Suggested folder structure:

+    ```text
+    $HOME/simple-network-templates/
+    └── project-name/
+        ├── configs/
+        ├── template.txt
+        └── variables.csv
+    ```

-1. Create a `template.txt` config file, (file extension does not matter, as long as it is a plaintext file)
+2. Create a `template.txt` config file, (file extension does not matter, as long as it is a plaintext file)

     a.
 Encapsulate the data you want to replace in double curly braces, __{{LIKE SO}}__